 Regarding the DLR sensor, it will be around €3,000/eq, which represents savings of 40% compared to the cheapest sensors currently on the market removing the main barrier for their deployment.
 Once Best Paths has concluded, a congested electricity line will be monitored, with the aim of increasing its transmission capacity by 5-10%.
 The cost is estimated at €350k and it is estimated that this will save operation costs in the Spanish electricity system between €150k and €300k per year.

-This project is in progress.
-It started on October 1, 2014 and is set to run for four years.
+The project is completed.
+It started on October 1, 2014 and it finished on September, 2018.

 Red Eléctrica acts in this project as a coordinator of a consortium of 39 partners, who are leaders in their respective fields, representing technology centers, industrial corporations, promoters and European TSOs from 11 different countries.